surfertas/ros_custom_packages/turtlebot_auto_drive/README.md

-After teleoping the robot around a bit, enough data for training should have accumulated, to enable training.
+After teleoping the robot around a bit, enough data for training should have accumulated to enable training.
 You should see output similar to the following:

 ```
 core service [/rosout] found